 Hear directly from UNEP FI’s Responsible Banking Working Group, a leading bank involved in the discussions (BBVA), a global market and policy observer think tank (Network for Sustainable Financial Markets, NSFM) and the ESG risk management solutions provider (Datamaran).

 Key debates and policy initiatives occurring right now demonstrate how practices around materiality are progressively shifting, including:

 - The debate around the responsibility of the US Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) for setting standards for non-financial information;

 - The recently updated World Federation of Exchanges (WFE) Guidance on Environmental, Social, and Governance (ESG);

 - The recent petition to the US Securities and Exchange Commission (SEC) for a rule-making on ESG disclosure.

-Join the webinar on 4 April to hear different stakeholders’ perspective on how they are evolving their materiality processes to meet this growing investor and regulatory scrutiny.
+Watch the webinar to hear different stakeholders’ perspective on how they are evolving their materiality processes to meet this growing investor and regulatory scrutiny.